Pat Harlow

 Patrick Christopher Harlow (born March 16, 1969) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
 He played college football for the USC Trojans.
 His son, Sean Harlow, became a center in the NFL.

 College career

 Harlow played college football at the University of Southern California and won the Morris Trophy.
 He blocked for quarterbacks Todd Marinovich and Rodney Peete and cleared the way for Ricky Ervins in college.

 Playing career

 Harlow was drafted by the New England Patriots in the first round of the 1991 NFL Draft with the 11th overall pick.
 He played in the National Football League between 1991 and 1998.

-Later years
+Later life

 He became the football head coach at JSerra Catholic High School in San Juan Capistrano, California, in late 2016.